Iwuh/Discord.Addons.CommandCache/README.md

 ```
 You can also have an instance with no size limit by passing `CommandCacheService.UNLIMITED` as `capacity`.

+## Using the cache in a module
+In order to utilise the command cache, you must add it to a module.
+While this can be done manually through Discord.Net's dependency injection, an easier method is to have your module implement `CommandCacheModuleBase<TCommandCache, TCacheKey, TCacheValue, TCommandContext>`.
+This works with any implementation of `ICommandCache<TKey, TValue>`.

+Because that's a quite verbose class name, this package also provides `CommandCacheModuleBase<TCommandContext>` which uses the default implementation of `ICommandCache<TKey, TValue>`.

+You can then access the cache through the module's `Cache` property.
+Responding to commands through `ReplyAsync` will automatically add the messages to the cache.

-## Adding values to the cache
+## Adding values to the cache outside modules
-When responding to a command, there are two ways to add to the cache.
+There are two ways to add a message to the cache without the `ModuleBase` extension.
 The first is by using the `Add` method:
 ```cs
 var responseMessage = await ReplyAsync("This is a command response");
 _cache.Add(Context.Message.Id, responseMessage.Id);